 Construction of the tunnel system will begin in 2021.

 Under the 2017 Virginia law, construction to control combined sewer discharges must be completed by July 1, 2025.

-Planning is still underway to determine the exact locations of construction, but a majority of the work is conceptualized to take place at the AlexRenew Water Resource Recovery Facility.
-Additionally, construction disturbances are anticipated at or near the existing combined sewer outfall locations at Oronoco Bay, Hunting Creek, and Hooffs Run.
+Planning is still underway to determine the exact locations of construction, but a majority of the work is expected to take place at the AlexRenew Water Resource Recovery Facility.
+Additionally, construction disturbances are anticipated at or near the existing combined sewer outfall locations at Oronoco Bay, Hunting Creek and Hooffs Run.